Disinformation in the Russian invasion of Ukraine: Denial of Russian war crimes

 During the Russian invasion of Ukraine, numerous war crimes and crimes against humanity were recorded and extensively documented, including attacks on civilians and energy-related infrastructure, wilful killings, unlawful confinement, torture, rape, and unlawful deportations of children.
 Russian officials denied the war crimes perpetrated by Russian forces.
-Russian Foreign Minister Sergey Lavrov called the Bucha massacre a "fake attack" against Russia, claiming it was staged.
+Russian foreign minister Sergey Lavrov called the Bucha massacre a "fake attack" against Russia, claiming it was staged.
 He said that Russian forces had left Bucha on 30 March while evidence of killings had emerged, according to him, four days later.

+In March 2022, Facebook removed official Russian posts claiming that the Mariupol hospital airstrike was a hoax, for breaking their rules against denying violent events.
+FakeReporter, an Israeli watchdog group, found that the posts were still present on several Russian ministry social media accounts.

 On 4 April at the United Nations, Russian representative Vasily Nebenzya said that the bodies in the videos were not there when Russian forces withdrew from Bucha.
 This was contradicted by satellite images showing that the bodies were there as early as 19 March; the position of the corpses in the satellite images matches the smartphone photos taken in early April.

 The Russian Defence Ministry's Telegram channel said Russian forces did not target civilians during the battle.
 According to them, a massacre could not have been covered up by the Russian military, and the mass grave in the city was filled with victims of Ukrainian airstrikes.
 The Ministry said it had analyzed a video purporting to show the bodies of dead civilians in Bucha, and the corpses were moving.
 The BBC's Moscow office investigated this claim and concluded there was no evidence the video had been staged.
 Russia also released a video that, according to the Kremlin, showed a corpse supposedly moving, although this was quickly deemed false after investigations by fact-checking websites determined that it was a corpse reflected in the rearview mirror of a car.
+Adrien Bocquet, a French journalist who applied for Russian citizenship and was given awards by the Kremlin, allegedly witnessed Ukrainian forces staging the massacre.
+Many of his assertions were proven false by fact-checkers, who showed that he even had photoshopped pictures to support his representation of events, that he had changed his story several times, and that the dates of his trip didn't match his narrative.